Kristiina Teerikorpi

 Maybe you have low self-esteem and don't always feel very good about yourself or think you're important.

+Sometimes a kid will have low self-esteem if his mother or father doesn't encourage him enough or if there is a lot of yelling at home.
 Other times, a kid's self-esteem can be hurt in the classroom.
 A teacher may make a kid feel dumb or perhaps there is a bully who says hurtful things.

 For some kids, classes at school can seem so hard that they can't keep up or get the grades they'd hoped for.
 This can make them feel bad about themselves and hurt their self-esteem.
 Their self-esteem will improve when a teacher, tutor, or counselor encourages them, is patient, and helps them get back on track with learning.
 When they start to do well, their self-esteem will skyrocket!